 A review of the LECP 2016-21 was completed in 2021.
-During 2022 the Department issued Guidelines and a number of online informational webinars were held to assist the completion of the next LECP.
-An Advisory Steering Group (ASG) assists in preparing, drafting, adopting, implementing and monitoring of the LECP.
+During 2022 the Department issued Guidelines and held online informational webinars to assist the completion of the LECP.
+The Advisory Steering Group (ASG) assists in preparing, drafting, adopting, implementing and monitoring of the LECP.
 The membership comprises: